West Dover, Vermont: Geography

 West Dover is actually located in south-central Dover, and extends along Vermont Route 100, as it follows the North Branch Deerfield River.
-The central portion of the village is strung along VT 100 between Cross Town Road in the northwest and Dorr Fitch Road to the southeast, shortly before VT 100 cross the river and turns south toward Wilmington.
+The central portion of the village is strung along VT 100 between Cross Town Road in the northwest and Dorr Fitch Road to the southeast, shortly before VT 100 crosses the river and turns south toward Wilmington.

 History

 West Dover was settled in 1796, when the area was part of Wardsboro, and was incorporated into Dover when that town was chartered in 1810.
 The village grew economically in the 19th century due to the construction of mills along the river.
 The first mill, a sawmill, was built in 1796, and was expanded to process wool through the first half of the 19th century.
 The mill complex was destroyed by fire in 1901, bringing an end to that source of economic activity.
 Only traces of the mill complex survive today, but the village has a fine assortment of Federal and Greek Revival buildings that give it its character.
 In the 20th century the village benefitted from the state's promotion of the out-of-state purchase of farms for recreational purposes, and the growth of the nearby ski areas.